negociosdigitaisesp/milionbotsderivauto/README.md

 npm install
 ```

-3. Create a `.env.local` file in the project root with your Supabase credentials:
+3. Create a `.env.local` file in the project root with your Supabase and Deriv credentials:
 ```
 VITE_SUPABASE_URL=https://your-project-url.supabase.co
 VITE_SUPABASE_ANON_KEY=your-anon-key
-VITE_SUPABASE_DEBUG=true  # Set to false in production
+VITE_SUPABASE_DEBUG=true  # Set to false in production VITE_DERIV_APP_ID=your-deriv-app-id  # Get this from Deriv API dashboard
 ```

 4. Set up your Supabase project: